 Register as a sole trader – this tells HMRC you will be earning some extra money.
 They will then send you a Self Assessment Tax return to complete at the end of the year where you declare any income and profits.
 This is a very simple and cheap way to do things but it does mean that you are personally liable for any losses or problems with the business.
 You can register as a sole trader for free on our website.

 Register a company – this is a more complicated option which will involve a lot more paperwork.
 However it can be a good option if you are starting a business with other people as it gives a formal structure through which you can share ownership and responsibilities.
 It can also be a good idea if you will be doing large deals or running big events as a limited company will offer some liability protection.
 If you form a company HMRC will be told automatically and will expect you to complete tax returns each year.
-You can register a company for free on our website.
+You can register a company name on our website.

 Keeping track of your earnings